Beware the Spare: For Those Unaware Disaster Lurks There

 The old age of a spare tire may be further compounded by exposure to sun or the heat of the muffler or exhaust pipe depending on the vehicle design for the storage of the spare tire.
 Accordingly, tire service companies need to be acutely aware of the dangers that lurk in the use of a spare.
 Many tire experts recommend that a tire, even if unused, be taken out of service six years after its date of manufacture.

-At Jay Halpern and Associates, we have handled numerous tire failure cases involving an unused but old spare tire that broke apart in a tread separation shortly after being placed into service.
+At Halpern, Santos & Pinkert, P.A., our injury lawyers in Florida have handled numerous tire failure cases involving an unused but old spare tire that broke apart in a tread separation shortly after being placed into service.
 One such a case involved two young men in their early twenties who are killed when their SUV rolled over following a tread separation of a spare tire that appeared brand new, but in fact, was ten years old, and had been the subject of a recall.
 Until tire manufacturers place conspicuous and understandable information and warnings on the tire about the date of manufacture, we believe that responsibility for these tragic events rests with tire manufacturers and tire service companies.